IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

 Successful runs populate three per-phase manifests under `vendor/` plus an optional `packaging-run.json` summary.
-These artefacts describe the commit hash, dependencies, models, containers, repository hygiene counters, and timing data so CI workflows or auditors can reason about the run without rerunning the tool.
+These artefacts describe the commit hash, dependencies, models, containers, wheelhouse audit results, repository hygiene counters, and timing data so CI workflows or auditors can reason about the run without rerunning the tool.

 The `repository_hygiene` block lists how many symlinks were rewritten, which LFS paths were verified, the detected hooks directory, and which hook files